-One of the top reasons that I hear that individuals do not hire an attorney to represent them in a divorce action is that they are afraid of the total fees.
+One of the top reasons individuals do not hire an attorney to represent them in a divorce is fear of the total fees.
 Potential clients are worried that attorneys who charge an hourly rate can end up costing tens of thousands of dollars.
-For some individuals, this is not financially feasible, or the marital estate cannot justify spending tens of thousands of dollars on attorney for a marital estate worth just a few thousand.
-I agree that when your family is living paycheck to paycheck and barely surviving that the cost of an attorney can be more than the family budget can afford.
+For some individuals, this is not financially feasible, or the marital estate cannot justify spending tens of thousands of dollars on an attorney for a marital estate worth just a few thousand.
+When your family is living paycheck to paycheck and barely surviving, the cost of an attorney can be more than the family budget can afford.
 However, not all divorce attorneys charge hourly.

-New trends in legal representation may provide the assistance of attorney at a more reasonable cost.
+New trends in legal representation may assist attorneys at a more reasonable cost.
 Those trends are flat fees, unbundled services, and limited scope representation.

 Finally, the option available is limited scope representation.
 This is when an attorney can be retained for a portion of the legal case.
-You could hire the attorney to represent you at a motion hearing or for a parenting time review only.
-This requires a special appearance to be filed by the attorney, so the opposing counsel, the opposing party and court know that the attorney is not fully representing you in the litigation.
+You could hire an attorney at a motion hearing or for a parenting time review only.
+This requires a special appearance to be filed by the attorney, so the opposing counsel, the opposing party, and the court know that the attorney is not fully representing you in the litigation.

-When you interview an attorney to represent you in you divorce or postjudgment ask them if they offer any of these services.
+When you interview an attorney to represent you in your divorce or post-judgment, ask them if they offer any of these services.

 If you are looking for a law firm that does offer these options in divorce representation, email us at [email protected] to learn more.
 And visit our YouTube channel for more information on co-parenting, communication, and more.